CashBarnes/early-cancer-detector/README.md

 # Early Cancer Detector

-This is a full-stack machine learning application built as a demo for a data-focused role at GRAIL.
-It demonstrates the use of logistic regression to classify breast cancer diagnoses using features derived from biopsy images.
-The project includes model training, a web interface, a logging and monitoring system, and cloud deployment.
+This project demonstrates a full-stack machine learning application built to simulate a breast cancer diagnostic tool using open medical data.
+It includes a trained classification model, web interface, logging, monitoring, and cloud deployment, making it suitable for portfolios in data engineering, machine learning, and applied AI.

 ## Overview